 Through corporate giving, foundation grants, in-kind property donations, marketing activities, matching gifts and corporate sponsorships, the business community plays an important role in supporting and advancing the mission of Mercer County Community College.

 Many opportunities exist for businesses and charitable foundations of all sizes to benefit existing college programs and operations.
 In addition, new academic programs including "latest technology" career programs are in need of the right partners in order to deliver to MCCC classrooms.

 We would be pleased to work with you and your business or charitable organization to determine your best

-The MCCC Foundation actively seeks corporate sponsorships to defray the costs of annual fundraising and friend-raising events, including its Scholarship Dinner Dance each Spring and the Golf Classic in the Fall.
+The MCCC Foundation actively seeks corporate sponsorships to defray the costs of annual fundraising and friend-raising events, including Spring Into Student Success! each Spring and the Golf Classic in the Fall.
 These become marketing and promotional opportunities, as well as lending corporate identity to extremely worthwhile community events.

 The MCCC Foundation welcomes direct cash gifts from corporations and businesses, designated for certain programs or initiatives or simply assigned as unrestricted gifts.

 The MCCC Foundation welcomes gifts of corporate property and assets to be used as consumable property or as in-kind gifts intended to offset costs now assumed by the college.
 In addition, corporations often have excess equipment, collections, or other tangible assets which can be sold for a cost, and the resulting monies applied as a donation to the MCCC Foundation.

 Many employers offer matching gifts programs, which enable an employee's contribution to be matched by that company.
 Often the donor can include an employee's spouse or retired employees, with the gift still being matched.

 Corporate Employee Appeals